Cold weather testing: Airplanes endure punishing extremes

 Geoff Robins/AFP/Getty Images

-or years Iqaluit, located on Baffin Island, has marketed itself as "a premier cold-weather test site."
+For years Iqaluit, located on Baffin Island, has marketed itself as "a premier cold-weather test site."

 Airbus has tested there since the 1990s, while the airport has also hosted other civilian and military aircraft makers such as Boeing, Dassault and Eurocopter to perform similar trials.